World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 Series: Mark IV

-Product Type: Speed Position Input Board
+Product type: Speed Position Input Board

 Availability: In Stock

-Country of Origin: United States
+Country of Manufacture: United States (USA)

-DS3800HSPC is a Speed Position Input Board manufactured and designed by General Electric as part of the Mark IV Series used in GE Speedtronic Gas Turbine Control Systems.
-A Speed Position Input (SPI) board is a critical component in turbine control systems.
-It is responsible for providing accurate and reliable speed and position information to the control system, which is used to regulate the operation of the turbine.
-The SPI board typically consists of sensors that measure the rotational speed and position of the turbine shaft, as well as signal conditioning and amplification circuits that process the sensor signals and output the information in a form that can be used by the control system.
+DS3800HSPC is a speed position input board developed by GE.
+It is a part of Mark IV control system.
+It is responsible for providing accurate and reliable speed and position information to the control system.
+It is used to regulate the operation of the turbine.
+The board typically consists of sensors that measure the rotational speed and position of the turbine shaft.
+Also, signal conditioning and amplification circuits that process the sensor signals and output the information in a form that can be used by the control system.
 The board may also include microprocessors or other processing units to further refine the signals and perform diagnostics.